icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 ## Learning objectives

-   - Define a machine learning provider using Open Prediction Service.
+   - Define a machine learning provider using an embedded Machine Learning provider.
    - Import a PMML model directly in Decision Designer and connect it to an existing predictive model.
    - Run a decision model using this predictive model.